 In such cases, the employee’s resignation has legally deemed a firing rather than a voluntary resignation.

 Employees may not just “quit and sue” based on a charge of constructive discharge.

 “The conditions giving rise to the resignation must be sufficiently extraordinary and egregious to overcome the normal motivation of a competent, diligent and reasonable employee to remain on the job to earn a livelihood and to serve his or her employer.”
 Id.

-The standard applied in determining whether or not there has been a constructive discharge is an objective one, and it is a question of fact – “whether a reasonable person faced with the allegedly intolerable employer actions or conditions would have no reasonable alternative except to quit.”
+The standard applied in determining whether or not there has been a constructive discharge in California is an objective one, and it is a question of fact – “whether a reasonable person faced with the allegedly intolerable employer actions or conditions would have no reasonable alternative except to quit.”
 Id.

 California Constructive Discharge Examples

-Courts have held that the following types of employer conduct are not, on their own, enough to amount to constructive discharge:
+Courts have held that the following types of employer conduct are not, on their own, enough to amount to constructive discharge or dismissal: